Sedation Dentistry – Carmichael, CA

 Here are some notes on what to expect if you are a candidate for oral conscious sedation:

-• The sedation will not make you lose conscious, but it is possible that you will drift off to sleep during your appointment.
+- The sedation will not make you lose consciousness, but it is possible that you will drift off to sleep during your appointment.

 Are You a Good Candidate for Oral Conscious Sedation?